Wednesday, August 1, 2018

 Norman Adams RA: "The Flood" (1961)

-Christ our Lord put our sin to death in his body on the Cross, after which he proclaimed his authority over the unclean spirits in Tartarus, a prison for human-divine entities whose physical forms perished in the Flood, from which God spared a remnant of humanity who entered into the Ark, the germ of a new beginning, which corresponds to baptism whose waters are the outward confirmation of a circumcised heart and rebirth as a new person (see "Evangelion: The Meaning of Baptism" posted February 2011).
+Christ our Lord put our sin to death in his body on the Cross, after which he descended to Tartarus to proclaim his authority over the unclean spirits of corrupt origin who were purged from humanity by the Flood, from which God spared a remnant of humanity who entered into the Ark, the germ of a new humanity, which corresponds to baptism whose waters are the outward confirmation of a circumcised heart and rebirth as a new person incorporated into Jesus Christ who has ascended into Heaven as Lord of all creation, both visible and invisible.

 Friday, June 1, 2018